elgranwillow/Android/README.md

 # Android

-I´m studing Android, so i will give you some examples
+I´m studing Android, so i would like show you some examples